monifasol/frontend-challenge-sequra/README.md

 This project contains 3 sub project:

-- A widget built in React, that shows the finantial options seQura offers to the user to pay his purchases more comfortably.
-It also offers a more info link whith more information about the service which opens as a popup.
+- A prototype of a widget that shows the finantial options seQura offers to the user to pay his purchases in instalments.
+It also contains a link (more info) which opens a popup whith more information about the service.
+It's build in ReactJS.
-- An API to GET information about the credit agreements and to POST user events as the user interacts with the UI.
+- An API to GET information about the credit agreements and to POST user events as the user interacts with the UI (provided by seQura).
+ExpressJS.
-- A simulation of a merchant's site where the widget will be integrated.
+- A simulation of a merchant's site where the widget will be integrated (provided by seQura).
+HTML, CSS, jQuery.

 # Run them locally